GlennOu66304/Fullstack-Enterprise-MEVN-Mongo-Express-Vue-and-Node/README.md

 If you could not see the image loading, you need to save the file withought running the 'npm run dev', then all files are saved once.
 You could "npm run dev" once to test the performance.
 You need to run " npm run dev" after all the dot next to the file name dissaper.

-## 17.Json Webtoken:

-Inorder to hiden the passwords, you need to change the :type="type" in the TextInput to achieve this effect.

 1.you need to clear the npm run dev history before,
 2.then have: npm run dev again.
 3.at this time, you need to refresh the localhost:3000 again.